teuben/maskmoment/README.md

 **Note:** A serious error was uncovered on 9-Jun-2020 where the emom0 image was not being scaled to K, even though it was labeled as K km/s.
 Please update any results obtained with code from before that time.

-Currently the code should **not** be installed in your site-packages area.
-Just import it using

-    import sys
-    sys.path.append('/path/to/maskmoment/')
+You can install using pip, for example

+    pip install -e .

+and then call it using

     from maskmoment import maskmoment

-and then call it using

     maskmoment(img_fits, *other parameters*)

 ### Main Parameters (see code for additional options)